 3. SYE 6030 Modeling and Simulation

-Students who entered prior to spring 2009 should contact the program coordinator for the MS in Software Engineering, Dr Sheryl Duggins, (email@example.com, 678-915-7401).
-Prospective students who are interested in the program are encouraged to contact Dr Duggins directly and/or to visit the pages specifically aimed at them here.
+Students who entered prior to spring 2009 should contact the Program Coordinator for the MS in Software Engineering, Mr. Jonathan Lartigue, (email@example.com, 678-915-3426).
+Prospective students who are interested in the program are encouraged to contact Mr. Lartigue directly and/or to visit the pages specifically aimed at them here.